 Optimized perfectly for the Ultimaker 2+, we offer a range of 750 g filaments that are 2.85mm in diameter and approximately 90 meters long.

 Ultimaker Cura is our industry-leading slicing and preparation software that turns your 3D model into a file your printer can use.
-You can download Cura for free here.
+You can download Ultimaker Cura for free now.

 Free on macOS, Windows and Linux

 Ultimaker Cura works seamlessly on macOS, Windows and Linux.

 More plugins are available from the Ultimaker Cura plugin browser to make your 3D printing experience even easier.